Timberland Shoes and Boots

 Abington developed the Timberland name in 1973 and designed the first of their iconic boots that year under the Timberland® brand name.
 After 24 years in operation the company finally changed its name to 'The Timberland Company' in 1978.

-Iin 1978 the company introduced the first hand-sewn casual shoes and in '79 the first of their iconic Timberland Boat Shoes.
+Iin 1978 the company introduced the first hand-sewn casual shoes and in '79 the first of Timberland's Boat Shoes.
 They continued to expand outside of America, especially in European Countries starting Italy in 1980.
 Growth accelerated throughout the 1980's and in '86 Nathan's son Sidney took over the reins floating Timberland on the American Stock Exchange in '87.